dendronhq/dendron-site/vault/dendron.related.dendron-jekyll.md

     - NOTE: currently, only `figure` is supported

 ## Getting Started
-- 🚧 Instructions are currently being written and will be up soon.
-If you're feeling adventurous, you can publish your own blog by following the code in this [repo]([repo](https://github.com/kevinslin/dendron-kevinslin))
+- 🚧 Instructions are currently being written and will be up soon

 # Remote and Gem Based Themes